-It is the peak season for shishito peppers so I had to buy some.
-These peppers will be perfect for blistered shishito peppers recipe with a Korean inspired gochujang sauce.
+It is the peak season for shishito peppers, so I had to buy some.
+These peppers will be perfect for a blistered shishito peppers recipe with a Korean inspired gochujang sauce.

 Korean red pepper flakes or gochugaru.
 Is made by grinding dried red peppers.
 Flavor a fire level depends upon the peppers used.
 Most packages are labeled for the spice level.
 For this recipe, we used a medium spice level and a medium grind.

 Korean red pepper paste or gochujang.
-It is a fermented paste made from red pepper flakes, sweetener, and other grains.
+It is a fermented paste made from red pepper flakes, sweeteners, and other grains.
 It gives a nice depth of flavor.
-To learn more this is a great article.
+To learn more, this is a great article.

 Sesame oil: I prefer the toasted kind.